callwithcurrentconfusion/kindlemail/README.md

 This project is still in very early Alpha, and will most likely get broken a lot as I add new features, and attempt to clean things up.
-I'm still learning Clojure, and I am still amateur programmer; all constructive criticism welcome.
+I'm still learning Clojure, and I am still amateur programmer; all constructive criticism is welcome.
 Please email me with any questions, comments, criticisms, or concerns.

 ## Setup

 #Building

-Using Leiningen is the easiet way.
-Just run lein uberjar in the project directory.
+If you have Leiningen installed, you can build with a simple:

+   $ lein uberjar

-Not using Leiningen, you can either build your jar with Java, or ask me to send you one.
+Not using Leiningen, you can either build your jar with Clojure and Java, or ask me to send you one.
 I'll eventually put binaries somewhere public.

 #Configuring